yurisuika/Zehn/README.md

 Some ways this is accomplished in Zehn:
 * Most controls are consolidated into the navigation bar of the main Steam window.
 The root menu is only shown when you open it via the menu button.
-* Instead of a details sidebar always shown and a community content feed that you can only access after scrolling past all of the activity feed on a game page, Zehn offers three simple buttons in the play bar to switch between displaying these.
+* Instead of a long, narrow details sidebar that is always shown and a community content feed that you can only access after scrolling past all of the activity feed on a game page, Zehn offers three simple buttons in the play bar to switch between displaying these and the activity feed.
 You can focus solely on that of which you choose!
-* The game search is hidden by default; once you set up a bunch of filters, you don't need to constantly see their tags and other filter buttons displayed, so you can hide the search section and still retain its functionality while giving the list center stage.
+* On the sidebar, the search and filters are hidden by default.
+When you hide the search section, any filters you have set are still active but don't take up space.
+This way, you can still retain full functionality while giving the game list center stage.
-* You can toggle showing your own status and the friends search from the buttons bar.
-And you can even hide that bar as well to just view your contacts.
-Garner the ability to only view what matters most.
+* You can toggle showing your own status and the friends search on the friends list.
+You can even hide the whole header as well to just view your contacts.
 * Steam natively allows the chat channel list to be pinned open or collapsed, but Zehn takes it a step further and allows you to completely hide it.
 Additionally, the members list is displayed as an overlay that is only shown when you need it.

 > [!TIP]
 > Check out these extended previews to see more of Zehn!
 >